RyanCube/ryancube.github.io/index.md

 ---

 ### Functional Rubik’s Cube Costume
-Built a wearable Rubik's Cube costume with a functional middle layer, requiring custom fabrication and mechanical problem solving.
+Designed and fabricated a Rubik's Cube costume with a rotating middle layer, allowing the costume to be "scrambled" and "solved."

 <div align="center">
 <img src="../images/cube_costume_with_cube.JPG" width="350">